-Ofsted describes e-safety as a school's ability to protect and education pupils and staff in their use of technology, and to have mechanisms to intervene and support any incident, where appropriate.
+Ofsted describes e-safety as a school's ability to protect and educate pupils and staff in their use of technology, and to have mechanisms to intervene and support any incident, where appropriate.

 Early Years, schools and college settings can find guidance and information below on statutory requirements and how they will be judged on meeting these by Ofsted.